SemeniukDavid/Iowa_liquor_sales-data-analysis/README.md

 b) Open Iowa_liquor.html in browser, if you want only watch.

-   Open Iowa_liquor.ipynb in Jupiter Notebook and run script? if you want do something.
+   Open Iowa_liquor.ipynb in Jupiter Notebook and run script, if you want do something.